NCDOT, RDU Airport prepare for first snow in 437 days

 Northeast North Carolina is expected to see the highest impacts.
 North Carolina Governor Roy Cooper said whiteout conditions were expected at the coast.

-"Now is the time to get ready," Cooper said in a news conference.
+"The state's getting ready and now is the time for you to get ready too," Cooper said in a media briefing.

 Thursday morning, officials were checking out school buses in Wake County ahead of a busy day.
 Wake is dismissing three hours early.
 School districts like Durham, Orange and Chapel Hill-Carrboro City Schools are closed.